tim-one/tim-one.github.io/psf/gunsmoke.md

 - Them: "There’s a now hidden post where you are doing exactly that."

-I'm _delighted_ by that this is the first bit of _substantive_ repsonse I've seen to date.
+I'm _delighted_ by that this is the first bit of _substantive_ response I've seen to date.
 Bravo!
 Do more of that, please.

 But, alas, it's more "god of the gaps" gaslighting, although I don't believe intentionally so.